SkoolNotes/Taproot/2020PHYS201/KBe20phys250retCapacitorsLabExport.md

 The scattered points near the x-axis are residuals between the curve fit and the collected data.
 The fit heuristic was to visually center the dots around the x-axis.

 ## Uncertainties
 Because each fit was done manually, the absolute error was difficult to estimate because there was no correct answer.
-Instead, error was taken as the precision at which the number was considered "close enough" by the
+Instead, error was taken as the precision at which the number was considered "close enough" by the human doing the curve fit.
+Depending on the size of the value (and scale of the Desmos slider), this results in an absolute error ranging from 0.1 units to 0.001 units.

+These uncertainties were propogated through calculations by taking the square root of the sum of squares of the relative errors:
+$$
+\delta (AB)
+$$

 ## Charge Stored